01

 Valencia can be wonderful for families.
 It can also involve rental pressure, school trade-offs, language moments, admin weirdness, and summer heat that makes everyone a little dramatic.
 Both things can be true.

 You do not need a 400-page encyclopedia.
-You need the right questions, a sane sequence, and enough context to stop outsourcing your confidence to whichever comment sounded loudest that day.
+You need the right questions, a sane sequence, and enough lived context to stop outsourcing your confidence to whichever comment sounded loudest that day.

 Why this exists